Castawords: a variant logic puzzle

 Castawords is a logic puzzle which I first saw in the September 1987 issue of the British puzzle magazine Tough PuzzlesUnfortunately I have no idea who invented or named the original puzzle.
 It is also seen (under various names) in U.S. puzzle magazines (e.g. Dell Logic Puzzles, where it appears regularly under the name Dicey Words or Building Blocks).
-I composed the first two examples rated four stars in Dell Logic Puzzles; the typical example is three stars.
-I have found very little on the Internet regarding this puzzle (you can find a couple of examples by searching for Dicey Words puzzle), so I am collecting here some general information on the puzzle, some methods of solution, and a large number of problems (most of these were published in WGR or The Games Cafe; the rest were newly created for this article).
+I have found very little on the Internet regarding this puzzle (you can find a couple of examples by searching for Dicey Words puzzle), so I am collecting here some general information on the puzzle, some methods of solution, and a number of original problems (most of these were published in WGR or The Games Cafe; the rest were newly created for this article).
 Solutions to all of the puzzles (including detailed solutions to many of the harder ones) are on the solution page.

 (1) BACK BIRD CUTE DOWN FIGS FLUX JERK MANE MYTH PLOY SODA ZIPS